-The primary energy use for this property per year is 204 kilowatt hours per square metre (kWh/m2).
+The primary energy use for this property per year is 458 kilowatt hours per square metre (kWh/m2).

-Environmental imp property act of this This property's potential production 0.8 tonnes of CO2 One of the biggest contributors to climate change is carbon dioxide (CO2).
-The energy used for heating, lighting and power in our homes produces over a quarter of the UK's CO2 emissions.
-By making the recommended changes , you could reduce this property's CO2 emissions by 1.3 tonnes per year.
+Environmental impa property act of this This property produces 3.0 tonnes of CO2 This property's current environmental impact rating is E. It has the potential to be B. This property's potential production 0.9 tonnes of CO2 Properties are rated in a scale from A to G based on how much carbon dioxide (CO2) they produce.
+By making the recommended changes , you could reduce this property's CO2 emissions by 2.1 tonnes per year.
 This will help to protect the environment.
-An average household produces 6 tonnes of CO2 Environmental impact ration assumptions about average This property produces 2.1 tonnes of CO2 energy use.
-They may not reflect how energy is consumed by the people living at the property.
+Properties with an A rating than G rated properties. produce less CO2 Environmental impact rating • An average household produces 6 tonnes of CO2 assumptions about average energy use.
+They may not consumed by the people liv reflect how energy is